joem5636/WireFFT/README.md

 Continuous FFT Filter Development

 I have high frequency hearing loss and the frequency response of my ears drop off rapidly after about 4.5kHz.
-A device, Birders Ear, used to be available which divided frequencies by 2, 3, or 4 as well as offering a set of starting frequencies [high, medium, low?].
+A device, SongFinder, used to be available which divided frequencies by 2, 3, or 4 as well as offering a set of starting frequencies [high, medium, low?].
 This is a hardware device implementing the transformation in chips (with embedded code?), it was